SortaCore/MMF2Exts/DarkEdif/#MFAs and documentation/DarkEdif MultiTargeting.md

 - OS v4.0 is on 0.1% of Android devices
 - OS v4.1-4.3 is on 0.5% of Android devices
 - OS v4.4 is on 1.5% of Android devices
-You can calculate the trade-off yourself, by refering to [this page](https://www.appbrain.com/stats/top-android-sdk-versions).
+You can calculate the trade-off yourself, by refering to [this page][AppBrain Android OS usage].

 Fusion users themselves are better off using the latest API available, presently API 30, particularly if they plan on publishing on Play Store.
 However, the API 18 is the minimum that the Fusion runtime itself will support, with Java exts raising the bar as needed.

 ### Tools to check the API and NDK version of Android SO libraries
 You can test the runtime of an SO file using Command Prompt, `python parse_elf.py "path to libc++_shared.so`.
-You can get parse_elf.py from [Android source code](https://android.googlesource.com/platform/ndk/+/master/parse_elfnote.py) - click the File button on top of that page.
+You can get parse_elf.py from [Android source code][Parse ELF py file] - click the File button on top of that page.

-As far as STL, you should use LLVM's STL, c++\_shared.so, which is [the only one still supported by Google](https://www.phoronix.com/scan.php?page=news_item&px=Android-NDK-r16).
+As far as STL, you should use LLVM's STL, c++\_shared.so, which is the only one [still supported by Google][Google's STL support].
 GNU STL is second-best, but doesn't play nice all the time.
 If you bring in a third-party library, it must target the same shared STL, or have one/both use static, but as Fusion runtime uses a shared one, it will probalby be best to rebuild the third-party libraries manually from source.